-The LMCHN will conduct a series if focus group discussions (FGDs) as part of a mixed methods baseline study to inform the design of activities and create a baseline to monitor progress over time.
-This RFP is one of two solicitations for the baseline study (please see RFP No. 2022-KAP-01 for the quantitative household survey description).
+The LMCHN will conduct a quantitative household survey as part of a mixed methods baseline study to inform the design of activities and create a baseline to monitor progress over time.
+This RFP is one of two solicitations for the baseline study (please see RFP No. 2022-FGD-01 for the qualitative focus group discussions description).
 The contractor may bid for one or both solicitations.
 Please refer to Annex B for greater details on all components of the study.